Chenilles-Network/chenilles-network.github.io/roadmap.md

 The steps are as follows:

-1. Concurrent Transactions and Generalized State Channels.
+1. Concurrent Transactions and Generalized State Channel Infrastructure.
    This enables multiple conditional payments at a time over a single State Channel.
+   Also enable basic escape to general smart contracts, but with minimal support for writing smart contracts if at all.
    (18 dvwk)
 2. The simplest Hashed TimeLock Contract (HTLC) as a payment condition.
    This enables safe payments with a timeout to unlock funds